sp496/knowledge-base/git/git.md

 For tracked files:\
 `git reset --hard`\
 This changes all tracked files to match the most recent commit.
-Note that the --hard flag is what actually updates the file.Running git reset without any flags will simply unstage the files, leaving its contents as is. git reset only operates on the working directory and the staging area, so our git log history remains unchanged.
+Note that the --hard flag is what actually updates the file.**Running git reset without any flags will simply unstage the files, leaving its contents as is**. git reset only operates on the working directory and the staging area, so our git log history remains unchanged.